Acuity Cloud Solutions (U.S.) Privacy Shield Policy

 Acuity’s participation in the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework is subject to investigation and enforcement by the Federal Trade Commission.

-In compliance with the Privacy Shield Principles, Acuity commits to resolve complaints about your privacy and our collection or use of your Personal Data.
-Data Subjects with inquiries or complaints regarding this Privacy Shield Policy should first contact Acuity at: email@example.com
+In compliance with the EU-US Data Privacy Framework Principles, Acuity commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the DPF Principles.
+European Union and Swiss individuals with DPF inquiries or complaints should first contact email@example.com.

-Acuity has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Acuity has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.

 Acuity agrees to periodically review and verify its compliance with the Privacy Shield Principles, and to remedy any issues arising out of failure to comply with the Privacy Shield Principles.
 Acuity acknowledges that its failure to provide an annual self-certification to the U.S. Department of Commerce will remove it from the Department’s list of Privacy Shield participants.